powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 PowSyBl [`ShuntCompensator`](../../grid_model/network_subnetwork.md#shunt-compensator) is exported as `LinearShuntCompensator` or `NonlinearShuntCompensator` depending on their models.
-The CGMES SSH `sections` is written from the IIDM `SectionCount`, and the CGMES SV `SvShuntCompensatorSections.sections` is written from the IIDM `solvedSectionCount` if present, otherwise `sectionCount`.
+The CGMES SSH `sections` is written from the IIDM `SectionCount`, and the CGMES SV `SvShuntCompensatorSections.sections` is written from the IIDM `SolvedSectionCount` if present, otherwise `SectionCount`.

 #### Regulating control